 Panagia Kanala and Agia Kalliopi

 Walking a few meters after Panagia Kanala is Agia Kalliopi.
 This is a beautiful chapel overlooking the sea.
-We came upon the most beautiful sunset, with warm colours forming in the sky and reflected in the sea, living one of the most romantic moments on the island.
+We came upon the most beautiful sunset, with warm colors forming in the sky and reflected in the sea, living one of the most romantic moments on the island.

 Excursions